Girl (Destiny's Child song): Music video

 Rowland admits to some problems, while making excuses for her boyfriend, such as his busy schedule and her own moodiness.
 Knowles, however, rolls her eyes at the thin excuses, and assures Rowland that she and Williams love her and she does not need not to suffer alone.
 At this, Rowland begins to cry and laugh at the same time.
 Williams goes on to tell her of the day she confronted her boyfriend when she saw him browsing through jewelry with another woman.
-During the last minute of the video, Rowland can seen be seen looking cold and angry as her boyfriend comes home.
+During the last minute of the video, Rowland can be seen be seen looking cold and angry as her boyfriend comes home.
 He arrives apologetic, but she perks up, dangling a pair of fuzzy handcuffs.
 He smiles and begins to follow her upstairs.
 In the following scene, he is naked except for a pair of boxers (in some versions, his rear-end is blurred out) and handcuffed to the balcony.
 With her bags packed and the handcuff key in hand, she leaves—laughing happily leaving her partner shocked and angry.
 The girls are finally seen walking down the city street, holding hands, as an image of the album cover of Destiny Fulfilled passes by on a city bus.

 Rashaun Hall of MTV News compared Knowles' role to Sarah Jessica Parker's portrayal of Carrie Bradshaw in Sex and the City due to the heels designed by Manolo Blahnik she wore in the video.
 Erika Ramirez and Jason Lipshutz from Billboard described it as "adorable".
 Mike Wass from the website Idolator felt that the clip was "dubious".
 Lindsay Weber writing on behalf of the blog Vulture, noted that it was a "cheesy play" on Sex and the City.
 Stylus Magazine's Thomas Inskeep opined that the song itself has been "bettered by its Sex and the City homage of a video".
 The music video is featured on the Tour edition bonus DVD of Destiny Fulfilled, as well as on the Japanese edition of Live in Atlanta (2006).
-In 2013, it was included on the album Destiny's Child Video Anthology, which contained every music video the group had filmed during their career.
+In 2013, it was included on the album Destiny's Child Video Anthology, which contained nearly every music video the group had filmed during their career.